bl4de/DebugDuck.js/README.md

 Alias: dd.ts(timername)

 **timerend(timername)**
-Stop measuring execution for particulr timer, indicated by 'timername' (see debugduck.html for example)
+Stop measuring execution for particular timer, indicated by 'timername' (see debugduck.html for example)
 Alias: dd.te(timername)

-Because of its special purpose, timer() and timerEnd() can not be piped or styled.
+Because of its special purpose, timer() and timerend() can not be piped or styled.

 ```javascript
     // time measuring